 There's a mid-credit scene in which Astrid exchanges glances with a man.
 See more »

 In Australia, the film was passed uncut with an M rating for coarse language.
-The filmmakers then opted to reduce the language in the film in order to obtain a PG classification.
+The filmmakers then opted to reduce the language in order to obtain a PG classification.
 For the home video release the film was returned to its uncut M rating.
 See more »

 Was this review helpful to you?